autograms/autograms/docs/index.md

 `--filter_category` - only graph nodes defined by `state_category` and their transitions. `state_category` is a node field that you can use to categorize nodes.
 This allows for partial graphs of complex programs to be used. the output files will be named after that state category instead of `full_graph` if this argument is used.
 `--label_by_inst` instead of using node names to label nodes, use an abbreviation of the node instruction.
 `--graph_format` for the graph image file, what image format should be saved (png, pdf, etc.)
---read_from_pure_python - if passing in a .py file, this specifies whether it is AutoGRAMS compiled from python (default) or AutoGRAMS implemented in pure python.
-In the case of pure python, it will load the autogram initialized in the provided .py file, assuming it is named "autogram".
+--read_from_pure_python - if passing in a .py file, this specifies whether it is AutoGRAMS compiled from Python (default) or AutoGRAMS implemented in pure Python.
+In the case of pure Python, it will load the autogram initialized in the provided .py file, assuming it is named "autogram".